-Worldwide sales of Humira were \$14.1 billion in 2015, with approximately \$8.4 billion in the United States and projected to grow to \$18.0 billion worldwide by 2020, and it is one of the world's bestselling drugs.
-Humira has been approved by the FDA and the EMA for the treatment of 10 and 12 indications, respectively.
-Humira is currently approved in the United States for the following indications: rheumatoid arthritis, juvenile idiopathic arthritis, psoriatic arthritis, ankylosing spondylitis, adult crohn's disease, pediatric crohn's disease, ulcerative colitis, plaque psoriasis, hidradenitis suppurativa and uveitis.
+Worldwide sales of Humira were \$14.1 billion in 2015, with approximately \$8.4 billion in the United States and projected to grow to \$18.0 billion worldwide by 2020, and is one of the world's best selling drugs.
+Humira has been approved by the FDA and the EMA for the treatment of nine and 12 indications, respectively.
+Humira is currently approved in the United States for the following indications: rheumatoid arthritis, juvenile idiopathic arthritis, psoriatic arthritis, ankylosing spondylitis, adult crohn's disease, pediatric crohn's disease, ulcerative colitis, plaque psoriasis, and hidradenitis suppurativa.
 We initially intend to seek approval of ONS-3010, a subcutaneous injectable, for the treatment of plaque psoriasis, and will pursue extrapolation of ONS-3010 across all eligible approved indications in order to maximize the commercial potential for ONS-3010.
-We have also designed our Phase 3 clinical trial for ONS-3010 in a way that we believe will enable us to also seek an interchangeability designation in the United States and have reviewed our trial design with the FDA and the EMA.
+We have also designed our Phase 3 clinical trial for ONS-3010 in a way that we believe will enable us to also seek an interchangeability designation in the United States.
+We have discussed our approach with the FDA and the EMA.